 This month’s release of Aspose.Words for .NET and Java contains 97 improvements to Aspose.Words, including a new save format for greater fidelity when saving a document as HTML, improvements to the API and more.

 You can immediately download our latest Aspose.Words release from the following links:

 Introducing the Fixed HTML Save Format

 This month’s release contains a brand new save format: HtmlFixed.
 The HtmlFixed format provides the ability to render a document to HTML while preserving almost all formatting and structure found in the original input document.
-This is a great development as traditionally Word to HTML conversion does not yield a result that looks exactly like the original document, this is not caused by any issue with the way Aspose.Words converts Word documents to HTML, but is to be expected as due to the differences of the two formats.
+This is a great development as traditionally Word to HTML conversion does not yield a result that looks exactly like the original document, this is not caused by any issue with the way Aspose.Words converts Word documents to HTML but is to be expected due to the differences between the two formats.
 Not all elements in Word documents can be directly represented in an HTML document and thus these elements may be distorted or removed.

 This new format improves the output by first rendering the document in memory using the same layout engine which is used to render documents to PDF or image, and then exports absolutely positioned elements to HTML using this information.
 The result is an HTML document that looks almost identical to the original, with many elements present that cannot normally be exported when saving as regular HTML.

 The main difference, as the name implies, is when the container window is resized the text will not reflow and wrap like as with normal flow HTML documents instead the text stays in a fixed position.
 What is displayed is still regular HTML content so the text can be copied and pasted, and it will also display correctly on mobile devices.